chigarow/Extract-Compressed-Files-Telegram-Bot/readme.md

     -   Forward the media files to the target user specified in the configuration.
     -   Delete the local files.

+### Direct Media Upload

+In addition to processing compressed archives, you can now send images and videos directly to the user account and they will be re-uploaded to the target user as media files in the Media tab:

+1.  **Send an image or video** directly to your user account.
+2. The script will automatically:
+    -   Download the media file.
+    -   Upload it to the target user as a native media file (photo or video).
+    -   The file will appear in the target user's Media tab.
+    -   Delete the local file after upload.

+This feature is particularly useful when you want to optimize media files for Telegram or re-upload them to another account while ensuring they appear properly in the Media tab.

+### Video Quality and Thumbnail Fixes

+The script now ensures videos have proper thumbnails and durations displayed in Telegram by:

+- Extracting video attributes using `ffprobe`
+- Generating proper thumbnails with `ffmpeg`
+- Setting correct duration and dimensions when uploading
+- Using proper video attributes (`DocumentAttributeVideo`) during upload
+- This resolves the common issue of black thumbnails and 00:00 duration display

 ### Grouped Media Uploads

 The script now uploads media files as grouped albums for better organization: